OptimalBits/bull/docs/README.md

 transcoderQueue.process('video', processVideo);
 ```

-Just keep in mind that every queue instance require to provide a processor for *every* named job or you will get an exception.
+Just keep in mind that every queue instance is required to provide a processor for *every* named job or you will get an exception.

 ## Sandboxed Processors